UNINETTSigma2/documentation/quick/saga.md

 	#SBATCH --ntasks=16        # Default is 1

-	set -o errexit  # Recommended for easier debugging
+	set -o errexit  # Recommended for easier debugging set -o nounset  # Treat any unset variables as an error

 	## Load your modules
 	module purge   # Recommended for reproducibility
 	module load somemodule/version